-2.3.
+2.2.1.
 Signing x-load.bin

 The file x-load.bin needs to be signed before it can be used by the ROM bootloader.
+The signGP tool required for signing is available in the release package under the folder - host-tools/linux.

-To sign the X-Loader binary: (look for signGP tool under host-tools/linux folder)
+To sign the X-Loader binary:

+'''

-\$ signGP x-load.bin
+$ signGP x-load.bin

+'''